Do you need to be paying sales tax? Check out our nexus calculator.

 Understanding Sales Tax Exemption Certificates

 In states where sales tax collection is required, businesses must collect and remit tax on all taxable sales.
-The only exception is when a customer provides a valid sales tax exemption certificate.
+Unless… you can provide a valid sales tax exemption certificate.
 This certificate is an official document stating that the business is exempt from paying sales tax on its purchase(s).

 Common Sales Tax Exemptions

 There are many reasons why a customer or group could be exempt from paying sales tax.
-Here are several common types of sales tax exemptions:
+Here are a few of the most common types:

 State-Specific Requirements